Best Tips for Abdominoplasty Scar Fading & Care

 Early Healing (1-3 Months)

 As you move into the early healing phase, which spans from one to three months post-surgery, you’ll notice that your scars may still appear dark red or brown, depending on your skin tone.
 This is when scar healing truly begins to take shape.
-The texture of the scars can be quite varied, often feeling raised or discolored as the body produces collagen to heal the area.
+The texture of the scars can be quite varied, often feeling raised or discoloured as the body produces collagen to heal the area.

 By the end of this period, redness may reduce, and swelling and lumps should begin to diminish.
-The wound healing process is well underway, and you should start seeing less swelling and gradual fading in the scar’s coloration.
+The wound healing process is well underway, and you should start seeing less swelling and gradual fading in the scar’s colouration.

 Intermediate Healing (3-6 Months)